Prof Christopher Smith

 Extension: (Streatham) 3652

 He graduated from the University of Leeds in 1992 and remained there completing a PhD in Biomaterials in 1995.
 He then worked as a post doctoral research fellow at the Universities of York and Exeter.
-He was appointed Lecturer in Mechanical Engineering in January 2000, Senior Lecturer in 2006, and Associate Professor in Functional Materials in 2008.
+He was appointed Lecturer in Mechanical Engineering in January 2000.

 Google Scholar h index = 37

 Use and development of new simulation tools for challenging problems in industry is the primary focus for Professor Smith.
-Most of this work concerns digital engineering simulation as a driver for cost reduction in design, and better performance of components and systems.
+Most of this work concerns simulation as a driver for cost reduction in design, and better performance of components and systems.
 This is usually done in collaboration with companies.

 He is interested in model cost reduction (e.g. surrogates, emulators, and model order reduction), multiphysics problems, novel simulation methods incl meshless, contact problems and vibration damping.

 He often collaborates with computer scientists and mathematicians in use of optimisation, and machine learning in general, applied via techniques such as finite element modelling.
 This often involves build and test of prototypes.